OfficeDev/Project-Accelerator/README.md

 ### Disabling the flow
 The flow can be disabled from within the solution explorer.
-Open the Project for the Web Accelerator solution in make.powerapps.com
+Open the Project for the Web Accelerator solution in [Power Apps](https://make.powerapps.com)
 1. Look for the _When the request state is updated to Approved_ cloud flow
 1. Press the "..." to open the menu for the flow
 1. Select the _Turn Off_ menu option